Raoult's Law vs Henry's Law — Reducing Material Loss from NCG Emissions

 $$ C = k_H \cdot P $$

-Henry’s Law can be rearranged to express partial pressure:
+Henry’s Law can be rearranged to express vapor pressure:

 $$ P = \frac{C}{k_H} $$